FaceDetect/jointCascade_py/README.md

 ####  __TODO__
 ---
-1. Optimize the global regression into tree traversing
-2. Use the __non-maximum suppression__  to find the best face rects instead to merge the rects via cv2.grouprects
+1. Use the __non-maximum suppression__  to find the best face rects instead to merge the rects via cv2.grouprects

 #### __References__
 ---